-Our modelling and analysis resulted in a number of findings at a global level in 2021:
+Our modelling and analysis resulted in a number of findings at a global level:

-- 87% of the energy of the participating operators is consumed in the radio access network (RAN).
-The network core and owned data centres (12%) and other operations (1%) account for the rest. - In the markets covered, the average primary energy efficiency ratio in the RAN reached 6.86 GB/kWh in 2021.
-According to our dataset, this also indicates that operators used on average 0.13 kWh of energy to transfer 1 GB of data across their RAN networks. - In terms of other RAN efficiency ratios, one mobile connection required an average of 17 kWh of energy during the 12 months in other words, 0.06 connections/kWh while one cell network site used on average 26,420 kWh during the whole year. - On average, 83% of operators' energy came from fossil fuels via the electricity grid, 9% came from renewables and the remaining 8% came from diesel (which is more concentrated in developing regions where grid and renewables access is less prevalent). - Participating operators used 77% of their total energy in the active infrastructure and only 23% was consumed in the passive infrastructure, to support, defend and supply the active network elements.
+- 76% of the energy of the participating operators is consumed in the radio access network (RAN).
+The network core and owned data centres (19%) and other operations (5%) account for the rest. - In the markets covered, the average primary energy efficiency ratio in the RAN reached 6.83 GB/kWh.
+According to our data set, this also indicates that operators used on average 0.15 kWh of energy to transfer 1 GB of data across their RAN networks. - In terms of other RAN efficiency ratios, one mobile connection required an average of 14 kWh of energy during the 12 months, while one cell network site used on average 22 MWh over the year. - On average, 73% of operators' energy came from the electricity grid mix, 21% came from purchased and generated renewables and the remaining 6% came from diesel generation.
+Diesel generation was generally higher in developing regions where grid and renewables access is less prevalent. - Participating operators used 71% of their total energy in the active infrastructure and only 29% was consumed in the passive infrastructure, to support, defend and supply the active network elements.